HIV and STI

 Head: Prof Lynn Morris

 The Laboratory conducts research projects primarily on the virology and immunology of HIV.
-It also serves important functions for drug resistant surveillance for the National Department of Health as well as validated end point assays for HIV vaccine trials.
+It also serves important functions for drug resistance surveillance for the National Department of Health as well as validated end point assays for HIV vaccine trials.
 Researchers in this lab were involved in important trials including the ground breaking CAPRISA 004 study which showed that 1% tenofovir gel could prevent HIV infenction by 39%.
 Samples from a phase I clinical trial of the SAAVI vaccines were tested at the laboratory for immunogenicity.
-More recently in 2012, Professor Lynn Morris and Dr Penny Moore, were pivotal in the discovery that a weakness exists in the human immunodeficiency virus that enables certain people to produce potent antibodies which are able to kill up to 88% of strains of the virus from around the world.
+More recently in 2012, staff were pivotal in the discovery that a weakness exists in the human immunodeficiency virus that enables certain people to produce potent antibodies which are able to kill up to 88% of strains of the virus from around the world.

-The study, performed by the Centre for the Aids Programme of Research in South Africa (CAPRISA) consortium, which involves scientists from the NICD, University of the Witwatersrand, University of KwaZulu-Natal, University of Cape Town, University of North Carolina and Harvard University, was published in Nature Medicine.
+The study, published in Nature in 2012, was undertaken by the Centre for the Aids Programme of Research in South Africa (CAPRISA) consortium, which involves scientists from the NICD, and other universities in South Africa and the USA.

 Head: Prof Caroline Tiemessen